k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Applications by Using Sporadic Task Models

 with $0 \leq t_1 \leq t_2 \leq \cdots \leq t_{k-1} \leq t_{k}$ and

-Therefore, the above derivation of $R_{k,h}$ satisfies Definition~\ref{def:kpoints-response} with $\alpha_i=1$, and $\beta_i=1$ for any higher priority task $\tau_i$.
+Therefore, the above derivation of $R_{k,h}$ satisfies Definition~\ref{def:kpoints-response} with $\alpha_i=1$, and $\beta_i=1$ for any higher-priority task $\tau_i$.
 However, it should be noted that the last release time ordering $\pi$ is actually unknown since $R_{k,h}$ is unknown.
-Therefore, we have to apply Lemma~\ref{lemma:general-response-sorting} for such cases to obtain the worst-case ordering.
+Therefore, we have to apply Lemma~\ref{lemma:general-response-sorting} for such cases to obtain the worst-case release time ordering, i.e., the $k-1$ higher-priority tasks are ordered in a non-increasing order of their periods.

 \begin{lemma} Suppose that $\sum_{i=1}^{k-1} U_i \leq 1$.
 Then, for any $h \geq 1$ and $C_k > 0$, we have

 where the $k-1$ higher-priority tasks are ordered in a non-increasing order of their periods. \end{lemma} \begin{proof} This comes from the above discussions with $\alpha_i=1$, $\beta_i=1$ by applying Lemmas~\ref{lemma:framework-general-response} and \ref{lemma:general-response-sorting} when $\sum_{i=1}^{k-1} U_i < 1$.
 The case when $\sum_{i=1}^{k-1} U_i = 1$ has a safe upper bound $R_{k,h}=\infty$ in Eq.~\eqref{eq:R-k-h}. \end{proof}